fireice-uk/xmr-stak/README.md

 ###### fireice-uk's and psychocrypt's
-# XMR-Stak-Rx: Cryptonight All-in-One Mining Software
+# XMR-Stak-RX: Free RandomX Mining Software

-XMR-Stak-Rx is a universal open source stratum pool miner.
-This miner supports x86-64 CPUs, AMD and NVIDIA GPUs and can be used various crypto currencies: Ryo, Monero, Turtlecoin, Graft, Bittube, Loki, Aeon and many more Cryptonight coins.
+XMR-Stak-RX is a universal free and open source stratum pool miner.
+This miner supports x86-64 CPUs, AMD and NVIDIA GPUs and can be used for various randomX variants.

 ## Video guides
 [<img src="doc/_img/stak-yt-cover.jpg">](https://www.youtube.com/playlist?list=PLAhUkom29iGMFoN8pk91JA-oqvxlmJ5H8)